kardioversion1/TraumaYellow_Email/README.md

 # traumayellow

-ED patient volume prediction and staffing intelligence for Jewish Hospital Downtown (UofL Health).
+ED patient volume prediction and staffing intelligence

 > **see the surge before it arrives**